TABLE OF CONTENTS

 (d) Type of account: Checking or Savings.
-(Payments may also be made to money market accounts, as long as no third party routing system is involved and the account type can be classified as checking or savings.)
+(Payments may also be made to money market accounts, as long as no third-party routing system is involved and the account type can be classified as checking or savings.)

-f.
+e.
 International Payments.

-(2) When preparing a payment request in ECS, for a mailing address outside the U.S., the addressee information (street name & number, building name, etc.) is entered on the three address lines provided on the payment screen; the City and any special City Code is entered on the “City” line; 5 zeroes are entered in the Zip Code field; and “Non-USA State Address” is selected from the “State” drop-down menu.
+(2) When preparing a check request in ECS, for a mailing address outside the U.S., the addressee information (street name and number, building name, etc.) is entered on the three address lines provided on the payment screen; the City and any special City Code is entered on the “City” line; 5 zeroes are entered in the Zip Code field; and “Non-USA State Address” is selected from the “State” drop-down menu.
 The Country Name is typed in the “Country” field.

 a.
 Permanent Change.
 If the payment address provided on the EN-20 represents a permanent change of address, the CE instructs the claimant to submit a separate signed document requesting a permanent change of address.